etdame/etdame/README.md

 - Recursive error propagation (as a lifestyle choice)
 - Vectorized regret minimization
 - End-to-end confusion pipelines (with optional dashboards)
-- The exact moment your model "just vibes" instead of generalizing
+- The exact moment your model just vibes instead of generalizing
 - Dart-throwing mobile engineering (Flutter)
 - Interactive illusions with SvelteKit